TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

 .. function:: islice(iterable, stop)
               islice(iterable, start, stop[, step])

-   Make an iterator that returns selected elements from the iterable.
-If *start* is non-zero, then elements from the iterable are skipped until start is reached.
+   Make an iterator that returns selected elements kutoka the iterable.
+If *start* is non-zero, then elements kutoka the iterable are skipped until start is reached.
    Afterward, elements are returned consecutively unless *step* is set higher than one which results in items being skipped.
 If *stop* is ``None``, then iteration continues until the iterator is exhausted, if at all; otherwise, it stops at the specified position.
 Unlike regular slicing, :func:`islice` does not support negative values for *start*, *stop*, or *step*.
-Can be used to extract related fields from data where the internal structure has been flattened (for example, a multi-line report may list a name field on every third line).
+Can be used to extract related fields kutoka data where the internal structure has been flattened (for example, a multi-line report may list a name field on every third line).
 Roughly equivalent to::

       def islice(iterable, *args):